 If you're in a regular position that doesn't continue for 12 months you may be eligible on an exception basis (e.g. elementary teacher, University Health Services).
 If you're in such a position you can contact the Human Resource Service Center at 471-HRSC (4772) to request an exception.

-- be assigned to a full-time position for 12 months prior to the first class date
+- have worked in a full-time position for at least 12 months prior to the first class date

 - have been regularly admitted to the university as a degree-seeking or non-degree-seeking student

 - have registered for class

 To determine your eligibility for a specific semester, go to STAP Eligibility (EID required).

 Applying for and using the STAP

 If you've been admitted to the university and have registered for a specific semester, apply for the program online (EID required).
 In all cases for the fall and spring semesters, you must apply for the program by 4:30 p.m. on the 12th class day of the semester that you want the program applied.
 Review Summer Sessions for the deadline to apply for the program for a summer session.

 You don't need your supervisor's approval to apply for or receive the STAP.
 You do need your supervisor's approval to take classes during the workday.
 For further information, please refer to the Revised Handbook of Operating Procedures, 7.E.4, Taking Coursework During the Workday Policy.